Shortest Path through Random Points: Mean convergence and node cardinality

 In addition, if $b = b_t$ is a function of $t$ satisfying $\liminf_t b_t = \infty$, then

 \end{lemma}

 Recall that $\cL_1(0,te_1; b_t)$ denotes $L(0,te_1; \cH_1 \cap T(0, te_1; b_t))$ from \eqref{eq:Tuvb-def} and \eqref{eq:cL-def}.

-When $b = +\infty$, \eqref{eq:poisson-shape} is a consequence of, e.g., \textcite[Section~4]{Howard:2001a}.
-The main difference is the case when $b < +\infty$. \textcite[Theorem~2.4]{Howard:2001a} states that the probability that the event $\cL_1(0,te_1) \neq \cL_1(0,te_1; b_t)$ occurs is exponentially small of order at least $t^{3p\vareps/4}$ for some $\vareps > 0$ when $b_t \geq t^{3/4 + \vareps}$. \autoref{thm:poisson-mean} is weaker in the sense that it only asserts closeness in the mean.
-On the other hand, \autoref{thm:poisson-mean} is stronger in the sense that the assumption on $b_t$ is relaxed so that $b_t$ need only diverge to infinity, and the rate of growth may be even sub-polynomial.
+When $T(0, te_1; b) = \reals^d$, i.e., $b = +\infty$, \eqref{eq:poisson-shape} is a consequence of, e.g., \textcite[Section~4]{Howard:2001a}.
+The main difference is the case when $b < +\infty$. \textcite[Theorem~2.4]{Howard:2001a} states that the probability that $\cL_1(0,te_1) \neq \cL_1(0,te_1; b_t)$ is exponentially small of order at least $t^{3p\vareps/4}$ when $b_t \geq t^{3/4 + \vareps}$ for some $\vareps > 0$. \autoref{thm:poisson-mean} is weaker in the sense that it only asserts closeness in the mean.
+On the other hand, \autoref{thm:poisson-mean} is stronger in the sense that the assumption on $b_t$ is relaxed so that $b_t$ need only diverge to infinity, and the rate of growth may even be sub-polynomial.

 \begin{proof}[Proof of \autoref{thm:poisson-mean}] Initially we let $b > 0$ be a constant instead of a function of $t$.
 This assumption is removed later in the proof.
-Recall the definition of $\Theta(x,y)$ in the proof of \autoref{thm:euc-shortlink}.
-Let
+Recall the definition of function $h$ in \eqref{eq:h-def},